 FULL PRESCRIBING INFORMATION: CONTENTS*

-M.V.I.-Adult™ is a combination of vitamins indicated for the prevention of vitamin deficiency in adults and children aged 11 and older receiving parenteral nutrition.
+M.V.I.
+Adult™ is a combination of vitamins indicated for the prevention of vitamin deficiency in adults and pediatric patients aged 11 years and above receiving parenteral nutrition.

 The physician should not await the development of clinical signs of vitamin deficiency before initiating vitamin therapy.

-Do not administer M.V.I.-Adult™ as a direct, undiluted intravenous injection as it may cause dizziness, faintness, and tissue irritation.
+Do not administer M.V.I.
+Adult as a direct, undiluted intravenous injection as it may cause dizziness, faintness, and tissue irritation.

 The recommended daily dosage volume is 10 mL.
 One daily dose (10 mL) is diluted by adding directly to a specified volume of an intravenous fluid [see Dosage and Administration (2.3)].